BSywulka/BSyw-Data-Analysis-Portfolio/README.md

 **Description:** This project is a structured Google Sheet showcasing essential Excel and Google Sheets functions for data manipulation and analysis.
 It includes examples of XLOOKUP, INDEX/MATCH, ARRAYFORMULA, SUMIFS, COUNT, and IF statements, demonstrating how these functions streamline calculations and automate repetitive tasks.

 **Skills:** Key data analytics functions and spreadsheet optimization:
-- Data Manipulation: Using lookup functions, conditional aggregation, and logical expressions to refine datasets.
+- Data Manipulation: Refining datasets using lookup functions, conditional aggregation, and logical expressions.
-- Advanced Formulas: Leveraging XLOOKUP, INDEX/MATCH, SUMIFS, ARRAYFORMULA, and more for dynamic calculations.
+- Advanced Formulas: Creating dynamic calculations for efficient data analysis.
-- Problem-Solving: Applying analytical thinking to structure formulas that automate complex tasks.
+- Problem-Solving: Structuring formulas to automate complex tasks.
-- Spreadsheet Optimization: Utilizing efficient functions to enhance performance and usability within Google Sheets.
+- Spreadsheet Optimization: Enhancing performance and usability in Google Sheets.

 **Technology:** Google Sheets, Microsoft Excel.

 **Results:** Improved efficiency in handling data and showcased proficiency in essential analytics functions.

 ## Education
 Texas A&M University, College Station <br>